Life Remodeled • July 31 – August 5 This is a hands-on volunteer opportunity!Register to VolunteerLife Remodeled Video

-Each year in early October, neighbors walk together to take a stand against hunger in our world.
+Each year, neighbors walk together to take a stand against hunger in our world.
 Together we raise awareness and funds for international relief and development, as well as local organizations. *CROP stands for Community Response to Overcome Poverty.
 Walkers from Birmingham and Bloomfield churches follow routes of 1.5, 3 or 5 miles beginning at First United Methodist Church in Birmingham and ending at First Presbyterian Church in Birmingham.

 *CROP Hunger Walk is a program of Church World Services (CWS).
 Founded in 1946, Church World Services is a cooperative ministry of 35 Protestant, Orthodox, and Anglican denominations, providing sustainable self-help and development, disaster relief, and refugee assistance in some 80 countries.